 *Each Superior Scribbler must post these rules on his/her blog.

 So now for the hard part - How do I choose only 5 where there are so many great blogs that I enjoy?
-Here goes:
+Here goes:1) Wisdom of the Desert - written by Amma, born in 380 A.D. she brings a daily drop of delicious wisdom from our desert Mothers & Fathers.

 2) Does Not Wisdom Call? - Ellie feeds my soul with her meditative pieces on saints, feasts, & lectionary selections.
 Her holy blog is a great way to start the day!